GuanceCloud/guance-docs/docs/en/billing/faq.md

 ## How to apply for an invoice?

-- Users who observe enterprise account settlement in cloud Billing Center can apply for invoices in **Billing Center > voice Management**.
+- Users who settle with Billing Center account in Guance Billing Center can apply for invoices in **Billing Center > voice Management**.

     > For more details, please refer to the doc [Invoice Management](../billing/cost-center/invoice-management.md).

-- Users who settle Alibaba Cloud accounts can apply for invoices in Alibaba Cloud.
+- Users who settle with Alibaba Cloud accounts can apply for invoices in Alibaba Cloud.
 - AWS account settlement users can apply for invoices in AWS China.
-- Users who settle Huawei Cloud accounts can apply for invoices in Huawei Cloud.
+- Users who settle with Huawei Cloud accounts can apply for invoices in Huawei Cloud.

 ## How to view the bill details?